gcdeshpande/Inclusive-Language-using-Python/README.md

 •	We wish to analyze the text written in Regional languages like Hindi, Marathi, Kannada and suggest alternate inclusive language terms.

-## 👉🏻Frameworks and packages we will use
+## 👉🏻 Frameworks and packages we will use
 •	Spacy and textacy libraries of python for NLP.

 •	SpeechRecognition, PyTesseract, and EasyOCR Libraries.